Primary Navigation Mobile

 • Seats are rather flat

 The Jogger’s driver is reasonably well looked-after.
-The front seat only has basic fore/aft, backrest and height adjustment, but it’s got a lot of range for drivers of all sizes, and the steering wheel moves in two dimensions too.
+The driver’s seat only has basic fore/aft, backrest and height adjustment, but it’s got a lot of range for drivers of all sizes.
+The steering wheel also moves up and down, and in and out.

-The seats are rather basic and lack back or under-thigh support, but they’re soft and fairly comfortable for all but very long trips.
-They’re also set up theatre-style, with the third row set higher than the second, and the second set higher than the first.
-This ensures all passengers can see out of the front.
+The back seats are also rather basic, lacking back and under-thigh support, but they’re soft and fairly comfortable for all but very long trips.
+They’re set up theatre-style, with the third row set higher than the second, and the second set higher than the first.
+That ensures all passengers can see out of the front.
+Indeed, everyone has a fantastic view out through huge windows.
+Third-row passengers have retro-style pop-out windows for a bit of fresh air – sorely needed when fully laden, we suspect, as there are no climate control vents back there.

 29